locationtech/geomesa/docs/user/hbase/install.rst

 .. _hbase_deploy_distributed_runtime:

-Deploying the GeoMesa HBase distributed runtime jar
+Deploying the GeoMesa HBase Distributed Runtime JAR
 ---------------------------------------------------

 GeoMesa uses an HBase custom filter to improve processing of CQL queries.
 In order to use the custom filter, you must